 Ready to start your tax preparation?
 Keep these five things in mind.
 And refer to the checklist as you prepare.

-The NFL playoffs aren't the only thing that kickoff in January.
-It's also the start of tax season.
-Now's the time to gather and organize the information you'll need to file your 2017 taxes.
+The start of the new year means that tax season has begun.
+So, now’s the time to gather and organize the information you’ll need to get started on your 2018 taxes.

 Keep an eye on your mailbox and inbox.
-Soon, your employer, investment provider(s) and the government will start sending tax forms detailing your activities for the year.
-For example, you may receive a W2 Form that reflects your wages for 2017 or 1099-DIV that shows your investment income.
-Use this checklist to help you track the forms you need to complete your return.
-If you're a TD Ameritrade client, you can generally access the 1099 for your account online, giving you quick access to the information you need.
+Soon your employer, investment provider(s), and the government will start sending tax forms detailing your activities for the year.
+For example, you may receive a W-2 form that reflects your wages for 2018 or 1099-DIV that shows your investment income.
+Use the checklist provided to help you track the forms you need to complete your return.
+If you’re a TD Ameritrade client, you can generally access the 1099 for your account online, giving you quick access to the information you need.

 So what happens if you receive a corrected form after you file?
 You may need to amend your tax return.
-To help reduce the chance of this occurring, consider waiting until at least the end of February to file your taxes.
+To help reduce the chance of this occurring, consider waiting to file your taxes.

 If you sold any investments last year and have capital gains or losses to report, you’ll need to file a Schedule D. To complete this schedule, you’ll need to know:

-You could keep track of all of this information yourself, but if you have a lot of different securities in your account, with a lot of buying and selling, deciphering cost basis can be a tricky thing.
+You could keep track of all of this information yourself, but if you have a lot of different securities in your account, with a lot of buying and selling, deciphering cost basis can be tricky.
 TD Ameritrade clients have access to Gainskeeper®, a transaction monitoring and reporting service that will track it all for you.

-It's true that tax filing is never going to crack the top ten list of "favorite things to do in the spring."
-But if you take a methodical approach, you may be able to whittle down the amount of time you spend completing and filing your return.
+It’s true that tax filing is never going to crack the top 10 list of “favorite things to do in the spring.”
+But if you take a methodical approach with a tax checklist, you may be able to whittle down the amount of time you spend completing and filing your return.